List of The Grudge characters: Mr. Praski

 Mr. Praski (portrayed by Michael McCoy) is Max's boss.
-He was for giving the apartment to a company because of the deaths, disappearances, the leaving tenants, and the loss of money, but he settled to give Max one last chance.
+He wanted to give the apartment to a company due to the deaths, disappearances, the leaving tenants, and the loss of money, but he settled to give Max one last chance.
 After Gretchen's death he views Max as unfit to be landlord and fires him.
-A possessed Max shows his rage to him, and pushes him into a pile of bricks.
+A possessed Max pushes him into a pile of bricks.
 Shortly after the incident, Toshio kills him in his car.

 The Grudge (2020 film)

 Detective Muldoon

 Muldoon, still mourning the loss of her husband who died of cancer 3 months prior, had relocated to a new home with her son Burke to hopefully start anew and live closer to her job.
 She is a rookie cop working for the Police Department.

 Muldoon is eventually assigned a new partner in Detective Goodman, and they’re assigned to investigate a case involving the corpse of Lorna Moody, which had been found rotting in a wrecked car in the middle of the forest.
 Learning that Lorna had last been seen at 44 Reyburn Drive, Muldoon intended to investigate the house, but Goodman refused to accompany her, as he knew about the rumors of the house being cursed and wanted nothing to do with it or the case.